Peabody, Glencore Xstrata slash Australian coal mining jobs

-PERTH (Reuters) - Peabody Energy Corp (BTU.N) and Glencore Xstrata (GLEN.L) will cut around 500 mining jobs in Australia, a company official and trade publication said on Tuesday, as a global glut in coal supply pushes down prices.
+PERTH, June 25 (Reuters) - Peabody Energy Corp and Glencore Xstrata will cut around 500 mining jobs in Australia, a company official and trade publication said on Tuesday, as a global glut in coal supply pushes down prices.

 Peabody plans to cut around 450 contractor jobs, while Glencore Xstrata will lay off around 46 employees at its Ravensworth coal mine.

-Prices for thermal coal, used for power generation, have fallen over 30 percent in the last two years to around $80 per metric ton (1.1023 tons), while prices for coking coal, used for steelmaking, have dropped about 40 percent in the last year to around $130 per metric ton.
+Prices for thermal coal, used for power generation, have fallen over 30 percent in the last two years to around $80 per tonne, while prices for coking coal, used for steelmaking, have dropped about 40 percent in the last year to around $130 per tonne.

 “(Contractors have) traditionally been an area of high spend for the company and as a result we will be reducing approximately 450 contractor positions at our mines over the coming weeks,” Peabody president Charles Meintjes was quoted as saying by industry publication Australian Mining.